-- (1) Unless otherwise approved by the Director, a formation integrity test shall be conducted after drilling out the casing shoe of surface and intermediate casing strings to ensure well integrity during the subsequent drilling operations. - (2) The results of a test under Subsection (1) shall be reported in the daily report and entered on the tour report and where the result of a test requires that the drilling and casing programs previously approved by the Director be amended, any such amendments will be submitted to the Director for approval.
+(1) Unless otherwise approved by the Director, a formation integrity test shall be conducted after drilling out the casing shoe of surface and intermediate casing strings to ensure well integrity during the subsequent drilling operations.

+(2) The results of test under Subsection (1) shall be reported in the daily report and entered on the tour report and where the result of a test requires that the drilling amendments will be submitted to the Director for approval.